Intel® Debug Extensions for WinDbg* comprise the following features:

 For a list of system requirements matching your configuration, see the Intel® Debug Extensions for WinDbg* Release Notes.

-In case you need assistance installing or running this product, please file a support request at our Online Service Center (http://www.intel.com/en-us/support for support options.
+In case you need assistance installing or running this product, please visit our Get Help page at http://software.intel.com/en-us/support for support options.

 - WinDbg* must have access to kernel symbols for the connection to succeed; therefore, you must set the symbol file path beforehand.
 Launch WinDbg* without using the batch script and set the symbol file path by selecting File > Symbol File Path… and adding srv*C:\Symbols*http://msdl.microsoft.com/download/symbols to the path or by setting the _NT_symbol_path global environment variable with a corresponding value.
 Save the workspace by selecting File > Save Workspace and close WinDbg*.
 You need to do this only once before the first use.